-“It’s never too late to have a happy childhood!” has been the credo of this creative colossus as he propelled himself through 40 years in the music business, publishing and online communications to his current state of being semi-retired in his early 60s.
-Living the dream on a mount overlooking the Pacific Ocean in a subtropical small city microclimate six hours North of Sydney, he grows organic chilli peppers, is a renowned travel writer and represents South by Southwest Festivals & Conferences in AustralAsia & Hawai’i.
+“It’s never too late to have a happy childhood!” has been the credo of this creative colossus as he propelled himself through 40 years in the music business, publishing and online communications to his current state of being semi-retired in his late 60s.
+Living the dream on a mount overlooking the Pacific Ocean in a subtropical small city microclimate six hours North of Sydney, he grows organic chilli peppers, is a renowned travel writer and has represented South by Southwest Festivals & Conferences in AustralAsia & Hawai’i since 2002.

 He's enjoyed a colourful life in Hawaiian shirts, run a few creative content businesses, written thousands of articles for leading newspapers, magazines and online, enraged many powerful people, stuck up for the little guy in the music industry and generally had an incredible amount of fun, which he shares here.

 From a start as a frustrated musician, he saved the world from his mediocrity and built a long and diverse career in the business of music.
 His company IMMEDIA! published the AustralAsian Music Industry Directory for 23 years; produced the biennial AustralAsian Music Business Conference for over 19 years and ran the leading music business website TheMusic.com.au.

 In 2010 on his 60th birthday, he divested his print and online businesses, sold his Newtown inner-city Sydney compound, took the bags of cash, his music and Hawaiiana and moved to Coffs Harbour to semi-retirement.
 Now he happily whiles away his days with Ecelectus Parrot Jackson within an organic set of gardens high on a hill overlooking the ocean—his dream from youthful years.